bibekaryal86/auth-service/README.md

 Remaining (thoughts)
-    -> Update check permission
+    -> Add basic security to AuthenvServiceConnector
+    -> Add basic security to no_auth controller
-        -> users only allowed to read and update their own user entity -> No more 24 hours JWT, use refresh tokens
+    -> No more 24 hours JWT, use refresh tokens
     -> Audits
     -> Swagger Documentation
     -> Unit and Integration tests
-    -> Add basic security for no_auth controller